Duoluoluos/Emotion-Guided-Piano-Accompaniment-Generation/README.md

 emotion-guided music generation test set is a part of [Nottingham Dataset](https://ifdo.ca/~seymour/nottingham/nottingham.html).

 Harmonization module is updated  (2023/2/2)
+The paper is accepted at International Joint Conference on Neural Networks 2023(IJCNN2023), [here](https://arxiv.org/abs/2307.04015) is the paper link.
 First, [click here](https://drive.google.com/file/d/1TAQymlAQQQpHfny-uqkYACrJf-fMS5ln/view?usp=sharing) to download the data folder.
 UI module will be completed in the future.